• Skip to primary navigation

 So when I came across this old recipe in my files, I thought hmmm...maybe I could do that.

-This Almond Joy Cookies recipe is one that has been passed around so many hundreds of times that no one knows where it started.
+This Almond Joy Cookies recipe is one that has been passed around for so long that no one knows where it started.
 I wish I knew who to credit for it, but I have no idea.
-It's been in my recipe box for ever.
+It’s been in my recipe box forever.

 If you're reading this and you find that it's your one-and-only, honest-to-goodness original recipe that no one else ever thought of before in the history of the world, please do let me know.
 I'll be happy to amend my post to credit your talent.

-These really simple, easy to make Almond Joy Cookies are loaded with milk chocolate, coconut, and almonds.
+These really simple, easy to make cookies are loaded with milk chocolate, coconut, and almonds with just the right amount of chewiness.
 Just like the candy bar.
-I even enjoyed making these.
+I actually enjoyed making these.
 Mix them up and drop them.
 Easy-peasy.

-In a large bowl, cream the butter and sugars together.
+3. In a large bowl, cream the butter, white sugar, and light brown sugar together.
 Beat in the eggs, one at a time.
 Stir in the vanilla.

 Ingredients for Almond Joy Cookies in a large mixing bowl with a wooden spoon.

-Stir in the chocolate chips, coconut, and almonds.
+1. Stir in the chocolate chips, coconut, and almonds using a wooden spoon or spatula.

 Two cookie sheets with portions of cookie mixture placed on them.

-Cool on the baking sheets for 5 minutes before removing to a wire rack to cool completely.
+2. Cool on the baking sheets for 5 minutes before removing them to a wire rack to cool completely.
 This recipe makes about 3 dozen.

 Almond Joy Cookies on a Christmas plate with twinkling lights in the background.